tecolicom/App-ansiecho/README.md

     in the format string except `%%`.
 Variable width and precision parameter `*` can be used like `%*s` or `%*.*s`.

+    Format string also can be made by **-f** option.
+Next command works, but second one is better.

+        ansiecho -f -f '%%%ds' 16 hello

+        ansiecho -f '%*s' 16 hello

 - **--separate** _string_

     Set separator string between each arguments.
 Option **-j** is a